Skip to content

 As a result, modding and live reloading aren't possible by design.

 If any of this is essential for your project, consider buying GMRoomPack by YellowAfterlife, the OG library that inspired GMRoomLoader.
-While it's not as modern and fancy as GMRoomLoader, it works directly with room .yy files, which allows for both modding and rather trivial live reloading.
+It works directly with room .yy files, which allows for both modding and rather trivial live reloading.

-📍 I'm loading a room and it I think it works, but I can't see some (or all) of the loaded elements.
+πŸ“ I'm loading a room and I think it works, but I can't see some (or all) of the loaded elements.
 How can I fix that?

 Mind your depth!
 GMRoomLoader creates room layers at the exact depths assigned in the Room Editor.
 If the room you're loading other rooms into has a few layers, make sure to manage their depths so they are either in front or behind loaded layers, depending on your use case.